North Carolina tornado outbreak of April 2014: Tornado outbreak

 In advance of a compact shortwave trough and associated cold front, numerous severe thunderstorms developed across central and eastern North Carolina into southern Virginia.
 An EF3 tornado tracked through the Whichards Beach area, damaging or destroying 100 homes, and injuring 16 people.
 A separate circulation produced a series of damaging tornadoes near Elizabeth City, including two EF2s, one of which resulted in a fatality.
 This event marks the latest time of formation of the first EF3+ tornado in any year on record.

-Straight-line winds estimated at 75 to 80 mph destroyed an outbuilding and part of a barn near Louisberg in Franklin County.
+Straight-line winds estimated at 75 to 80 mph destroyed an outbuilding and part of a barn near Louisburg in Franklin County.